10 things to do at the Jewish Ghetto of Rome

 Recommended if: you want to get to know Trastevere in depth and not miss any detail.

-1. Cross to Tiber Island, a place to enjoy the summer
+2. Cross over to Tiber Island, a place to enjoy the summer

 Tiber Island| ©Andy Montgomery